-(Use the space below to discuss the effectiveness of policies you have developed or implemented that to share about your activities relating to the development what you have provided in the data above.
-An emerican Indian/Alaska Native victims/survivo and to provide any additional information you would like veloping, revising, or implementing of policies beyond example might include an increase in the number of rs who are D/deaf seeking services from your agency pretation that you helped to develop.)
-(Maximum 2,000
+(Use the space below to discuss the effectiveness of policies you have developed or implemented that vere funded or supported by your T-SASP grant and to provide any additional information you would like to share about your activities relating to the developing, revising, or implementing of policies beyond what you have provided in the data above.
+An example might include an increase in the number of American Indian/Alaska Native victims/survivors who are D/deaf seeking services from your agency following implementation of a protocol on interpretation that you helped to develop.)
+(Maximum 2,000 naracters) develop.)
+(Waxiiii 2,000